LWilsonDev/apod-app/README.md

 This worked very well on iOS but on Android the scrollView no longer scrolled, as the PanGestureHandler was taking over all gesture handling.

 The fix was to re-structure the component, keeping the PanGestureHandler only for the drag button.
-For Android this also required adding `clamping: {overshootClamping: false}` to the animation config to prevent the pan gesture from pulling the info up too high.
+This also required adding `clamping: {overshootClamping: false}` to the animation config and checking for the current position to handle the case where the info is pulled beyond the upper limit.

 ```
 <Animated.View>